i-like-robots/guestlist/README.md

 ### `validate(request, safelist[, locations])`

 This function checks a request against a list of rules and extracts all of the valid properties.
-It accepts three arguments: the request object, a safelist, and an optional array of request objects to check.
-By default it will look for properties in the following request objects:
+It accepts three arguments: the request object, a safelist, and an optional array of request properties to check.
+By default it will look for properties in the following locations:

 - `request.body` (requires post body parsing middleware to be implemented, e.g. [body-parser])
 - `request.params`